-8.1 Round 1 will proceed as follows:

-1. All 15 semifinalists will be called onstage as a group in a single line and in numerical order.
-The entire line-up is brought onstage, in numerical order and in a single line.
+- 8.1 Round 1 will proceed as follows: - 1.
+All 15 semifinalists will be called onstage as a group in a single line and in numerical order.
 If time permits, each semifinalist will be introduced by number, name, and country.
-Decision will be made by the Chief Judge, who will inform the Master of Ceremony or the Announcer.

-2. The line-up will be divided into two equal-size groups and will be positioned onstage so that one group is to the left of the stage; the other group is to the right of the stage.
+Decision will be made by the Chief Judge, who will inform the Master of Ceremony or the Announcer. - 2.
+The line-up will be divided into two equal-size groups and will be positioned onstage so that one group is to the left of the stage; the other group is to the right of the stage.
 The center portion of the stage will be left open for comparison purposes.

-3. In numerical order, and in groups of no more than eight competitors at a time, each group will be directed to center-stage area to perform the following initial four Mandatory Poses:
+- 3. In numerical order, and in groups of no more than eight competitors at a time, each group will be directed to center-stage area to perform the following initial four Mandatory Poses:

 - a.
 Front double biceps

 - b.
 Side chest

 - c.
 Back double biceps

 - d.
-Abdominal and thighs
+Abdominals and thighs

-This initial grouping of competitors and performance of the four Mandatory Poses is intended to assist the judges in determining which competitors will take part in the comparisons of the seven Mandatory Poses.
-Detailed description of the Men's Bodybuilding Mandatory Poses is provided in Appendix 1 to this Section.
+- 4. This initial grouping of competitors, and performance of the four Mandatory Poses, is intended to assist the judges in determining which competitors take part in the comparisons of the Quarter Turns and seven Mandatory Poses.
+Detailed description of the Men's Classic Bodybuilding and Games Classic Bodybuilding Mandatory Poses is provided in Appendix 1 to this Section.
+Description of Quarter Turns in Appendix 2.

-4. All judges submit their individual propositions for the first comparison of the top five athletes to the IFBB Chief Judge.
+- 5. All judges submit their individual propositions for the first comparison of the top five athletes to the IFBB Chief Judge.
 Based on them, the Chief Judge will form the first comparison.
 The number of athletes to be compared will be determined by the Chief Judge but no less than three and no more than eight competitors will be compared at any one time.

 Then the judges may be asked to submit individual propositions for the second comparison of the next five athletes, included competitors placing in the middle of the group.
 The IFBB Chief Judge will form the second and the next comparisons till all competitors will be compared at least once.
 The total number of comparisons will be decided by the IFBB Chief Judge.

-5. All comparisons will be carried out center-stage.
+- 6. All individual comparisons are to be carried out center-stage.

-6. In Round 1 individual comparisons, formulated by the IFBB Chief Judge, competitors are directed to perform the following seven Mandatory Poses:
+- 7. In Round 1 individual comparisons, formulated by the IFBB Chief Judge, competitors are directed to perform the following four Quarter Turns and seven Mandatory Poses:

 - a.
+Quarter Turn Right

+- b.
+Quarter Turn Back

+- c.
+Quarter Turn Right

+- d.
+Quarter Turn Front

+- e.
 Front double biceps

-- b.
+- f.
 Front lat spread

-- c.
+- g.
 Side chest

-- d.
+- h.
 Back double biceps

-- e.
+- i.
 Back lat spread

-- f.
+- j.
 Side triceps

-- g.
+- k.
 Abdominals and thighs

+Detailed description of the Men's Classic Bodybuilding and Games Classic Bodybuilding Quarter Turns is provided in Appendix 2 to this Section.

-7. Upon completion of the last comparison, all competitors will return to a single line- up, in numerical order, before exiting the stage.
+8. On completion of the last comparison, the entire line-up is reformed into a single line, in numerical order, before exiting the stage.